novayo/LeetCode/0106_Construct_Binary_Tree_from_Inorder_and_Postorder_Traversal/README.md

 * Memory Usage: 19.2 MB, less than 65.53% of Python3 online submissions for Construct Binary Tree from Inorder and Postorder Traversal.

 > 以postorder為主

+---

+try_6.py: O(n) O(n)

+* Runtime: 60 ms, faster than 93.59% of Python3 online submissions for Construct Binary Tree from Inorder and Postorder Traversal.
+* Memory Usage: 19 MB, less than 61.66% of Python3 online submissions for Construct Binary Tree from Inorder and Postorder Traversal.

+> recursion